gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 other dropped.

-When the handshake has been completed successfully, the new DTLS connection will be possible to use for traffic, if the handshake is not completed successfully, the new DCI value will not be considered used and a next attempt will reuse that DCI.
+When the handshake has been completed successfully, the new DTLS connection will be possible to use, if the handshake is not completed successfully, the new DCI value will not be considered used and a next attempt will reuse that DCI.